-#1 Duration: From October through February we experience severe high tides.
-These happen because of adverse meteorological conditions in the cold season, such as heavy rain and scirocco wind causing the water masses to swell.
-I’ve experienced acqua alta bouts in the last few years that didn’t recede for 10 hours on end.
+From October through February, we experience excessive high tides.
+These happen because of adverse meteorological conditions in the cold season, such as heavy rain and scirocco wind (southerly wind) causing the water masses to swell in the Lagoon.
+I’ve experienced acqua alta episodes in the last few years that didn’t retreat for 10 hours on end.

-# 2 The laws of the tides: Tides on the northern Adriatic shores are more accentuated because they are channeled in northern direction along the natural currents and via the bocche di porto into the Lagoon.
-This is why the Lagoon experiences higher natural tides than any other location on the Adriatic sea.
+Tides on the northern Adriatic shores are more accentuated because many rivers discharge their water masses in the Lagoon, and because water, pressed in by the southerly wind scirocco, enters the Lagoon via the bocche di porto.
+This is why the Lagoon of Venice experiences higher tides than other shorelines of the Adriatic sea.

 IMPORTANT: During full moon and new moon, water enters the Lagoon faster than it recedes.
 During the periods of rising and waning moon, water enters more slowly than it recedes.